 How to Prepare for a Breast Reduction Treatment

 Patients who never had cosmetic surgery before often do not know how to prepare for surgery.
 Below, you will find an overview of certain preparations you should do before your procedure.
 Additional preparation requirements will also be provided by your cosmetic surgery clinic.

 You may already know that certain medications could interfere with the procedure or your recovery.
 Therefore, cosmetic surgeons often advise patients to stop taking certain medications at least two weeks before their procedure; this may include aspirin and ibuprofen.

 Smokers have an increased risk of complications, so it is advised to stop smoking at least two weeks before your surgery.
 If you do decide to smoke before and after your surgery, and do not tell your surgeon, your chances of good wound healing will be reduced by at least 50%.
 Also, many cosmetic surgeons choose not to perform procedures on patients who smoke, considering the increased risk this carries.

 Ensure You Have a Good Support System

-Shortly after your procedure, you will not be able to drive home, since the effects of the anaesthetic can remain for a certain period.
+Shortly after your breast surgery, you will not be able to drive home, since the effects of the anaesthetic can remain for a certain period.
 Therefore, actions that require you to focus such as driving or operating heavy machinery are not recommended.